-Deaths, injuries after Russia hits residential and energy sites in Ukraine
+At least 11 killed as Russia hits residential and energy sites in Ukraine

 The Russian attacks concentrated mostly on gas and power infrastructure, leading to power cuts in several regions.

-In the front-line Zaporizhzhia region, Governor Ivan Fedorov said three people were killed and six injured in overnight Russian attacks on several districts, which hit a residential building, among other targets.
+In the front-line Zaporizhzhia region, Governor Ivan Fedorov said three people were killed and six wounded in overnight Russian attacks on several districts, which hit a residential building, among other targets.

 Two more people were reported killed in two districts of Donetsk, according to local authorities.
 Oleksandr Prokudin, governor of Kherson, reported another two people killed and 10 wounded after several multistorey buildings, private homes and vehicles were hit.